National Cotton Council of America

-In its December crop report, USDA estimated a 2016-17 U.S. crop of 16.52 million bales.
-Upland production was estimated at 15.96 million bales and extra-long staple production at 562,000 bales.
-Harvested area was an estimated 9.66 million acres implying a non-harvested area of about 490,000 acres based on USDA’s revised acreage report.
-The resulting abandonment rate is about 4.83%.
-The national yield per harvested acre was estimated to be about 821 pounds, one pound less than the five-year average.
+In its January crop report, USDA estimated a 2016-17 U.S. crop of 16.96 million bales.
+Upland production was estimated at 16.40 million bales and extra-long staple production at 558,000 bales.
+Harvested area was an estimated 9.52 million acres implying a non-harvested area of about 553,000 acres based on USDA’s revised acreage report.
+The resulting abandonment rate is about 5.49%.
+The national yield per harvested acre was estimated to be about 855 pounds, 33 pounds more than the five-year average.

 STAX Modifications Bulletin Issued (32k pdf)